-The dove bird is an international symbol of peace and harmony.
+The white dove bird is an international symbol of peace and harmony.

 This is a display of the traits of faithfulness and filial piety.